ISAITB/docs-services/source/messaging/index.rst

         <version>1.4.0</version>
     </dependency>

-For more details on the content and use of the template service check [REF].
+For more details on the content and use of the template service check in :ref:`templates`.
 The remaining documentation here focuses on the web service operations that need to be implemented.

 .. _messaging__operations: